RafaelEstevamReis/Growatt-Wifi-F-Monitor/README.md

+# Growatt WiFi-F DataLogger firmware

 This is a Fork of [Octal-ip's project](https://github.com/octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor) focused in Home Assistant

-# My take on the project
+## My take on the project

+I had some issues using this with home assitant, so I decided to diferentiate the fork to make it easier for home assistant users

 # Original Octal readme
 ## ESP07_Growatt_SPF_3500-5000_ES_Monitor